microsoft/teams-ai/js/samples/03.ai-concepts/a.twentyQuestions/README.md

 1. Copy this sample into a new folder outside of teams-ai
 1. Select File > Open Folder in VS Code and choose this sample's directory
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
-1. Ensure that you have set up the sample from the previous step.
+1. Verify that the Teams Toolkit extension is connected to your Teams account from the above step.
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.